Birdie Wing

-Birdie Wing: Golf Girls' Story (stylized as BIRDIE WING -Golf Girls' Story-) is an original Japanese anime television series about golf produced by Bandai Namco Pictures and directed by Takayuki Inagaki.
+Birdie Wing: Golf Girls' Story (stylized as BIRDIE WING -Golf Girls' Story-) is an original Japanese anime television series about golf produced by BN Pictures and directed by Takayuki Inagaki.
 The first season aired from April to June 2022, while a second season aired from April to June 2023.
 A sports video game developed by Viverse and WOWWOW Technology was released in June 2023.

 Plot

 In the European state of Nafrece, a girl named Eve uses her crude yet effective golfing style to act as a ringer and take money from various challengers in unsanctioned golf games, hoping to earn enough to secure a future for her adopted family and their bar.
 However, one day after beating another challenger, Eve meets with Japanese golfing prodigy Aoi Amawashi, who manages to defeat her in a 1-hole match.
 After suffering that defeat, Eve becomes obsessed with her newfound purpose of challenging Aoi to a full 18-hole match and beating her, while Aoi finds herself infatuated with Eve's attitude and determination.
 However, Eve is forced to battle through various challenges thrown in front of her by the Nafrece mafia, while Aoi's mother and her personal assistant try to get her to focus on her budding golf career.